 Automate Workflows:

-- Set up automated workflows for follow-ups, reminders, or lead nurturing using Message Blink’s point-and-click automation tools.
+- Set up automated workflows for follow-ups, reminders, or lead nurturing using Message Blink’s Actions

 - Example: Automate an SMS follow-up 5 minutes after a missed call or web form submission.